B'nai Mitzvah: Preparation and Celebration

 Modeling a meaningful and happy Jewish life is the most important role parents play in their child/ren's spiritual life and development.
 A vital role in preparation for bar or bat mitzvah is to support the child's learning by making every effort to ensure the best possible attendance and commitment to their work in Talmud Torah, with their tutor(s), and with the Education Director and Rabbi.

 Life cycle moments are wonderful opportunities to tie together personal hopes and dreams with Jewish ritual moments.
 There are many such opportunities during a bar or bat mitzvah weekend -- for example, during a Shabbat dinner or at the beginning of a party.
 If you choose to speak from the bimah before offering your child the traditional parental blessing, a good guideline to remember is the phrase that used to adorn our bimah, da lifnei mi atah omed, "Know before whom you stand."
 Remember the sanctity and purpose of the moment, the place and the community.
-If you decide to add this element to the service, please limit comments to three minutes.
+If you decide to add this element to the service, please limit comments to two minutes.

-Parents also provide the congregational kiddush lunch that follows Shabbat morning services.
+Parents typically provide the congregational kiddush lunch that follows Shabbat morning services.
 Sometimes other family members or friends contribute; each family's situation is unique.
 Our Executive Director can help plan your kiddush and any other elements of your simcha (celebration) that will take place at Beth Israel Center.
 See Appendix E for more information.

 TABLE - WORK IN PROGRESS